h3xduck/TripleCross/README.md

 After a successful hijack, the module will stop itself.
 The malicious program *execve_hijack* will listen for requests of a plaintext pseudo-shell from the rootkit client.

 ## Rootkit persistence
 After the infected machine is rebooted, all eBPF programs will be unloaded from the kernel, and the user space rootkit program will be killed.
-Moreover, even if they could be run again automatically, they would no longer dispose of the root privileges needed for attaching the eBPF programs again.
+Moreover, even if the rootkit could be run again automatically, it would no longer dispose of the root privileges needed for attaching the eBPF programs again.
 Therefore, the rootkit persistence module aims to tackle these two challenges:
-* Execute the rootkit automatically and without user interaction after a machine re- boot event.
+* Execute the rootkit automatically and without user interaction after a machine re-boot event.
 * Once the rootkit has acquired root privileges the first time it is executed in the machine, it must keep them including after a reboot.

 For this functionality, two secret files are created under *cron.d* and *sudoers.d*.
 These entries ensure that the rootkit is loaded automatically and with full privilege after a reboot.
 These files are created and managed by the *deployer&#46;sh* script: